jadecobra/python_tdd_exercises/source/data_structures_lists.rst

       )

-* the terminal updates to show an :doc:`AssertionError`
+* the terminal shows an :doc:`AssertionError`
 * ``maxDiff`` is an attribute of the `unittest.TestCase <https://docs.python.org/3/library/unittest.html?highlight=unittest#unittest.TestCase>`_ class that sets the maximum amount of characters to show in the comparison between the two objects that is displayed in the terminal.
 When it is set to :doc:`None <data_structures_none>` there is no limit to the number of characters

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^

-update the test with the expected values
+change the test with the expected values

 .. code-block:: python